This article provides a practical explanation of PMBOK After reading, you’ll understand the basics of this powerful project management tool.

 The 49 processes, which cover the entire project, are split into five phases and include everything the user has to do.

 The processes in the initiating phase help the user define a new project.
 The processes in this area ensure that something is created that can subsequently be expanded upon.
 During this phase, the project gets formal authorisation from the sponsor and stakeholders.

 PMBOK defines 24 processes related to planning.
 This makes planning the most extensive phase.
 Although the project team can choose which processes it uses, it’s clear that there is a strong focus on planning in project management.
-The processes in the planning phase help the user define objectives and create an overview of the work that has to be done.

 This is the phase where the team starts working on the deliverables.
 The project manager coordinates the team and assigns the right resources to the right people and tasks.
 Processes in the execution phase also include communication and involving stakeholders.
 The project manager safeguards the quality of the project and deliverables during this phase as well.